 This publication is available at https://www.gov.uk/government/publications/mot-changes-from-may-2018-guidance-for-mot-testers/overview-of-mot-changes-from-may-2018

-The way that the MOT test works in England, Scotland and Wales will change from Sunday 20 May 2018.
+The way that the MOT test works in England, Scotland and Wales changed on 20 May 2018.

-The changes will affect cars, vans, motorcycles and other light passenger vehicles.
+The changes affect cars, vans, motorcycles and other light passenger vehicles.

-Watch a video of Neil Barlow, Head of MOT Policy at the Driver and Vehicle Standards Agency (DVSA), briefly explaining what’s changing, or read the video transcript1.
+Watch a video of Neil Barlow, Head of MOT Policy at the Driver and Vehicle Standards Agency (DVSA), briefly explaining what’s changed, or read the video transcript[footnote 1].